 Spot on!
 Selling lottery tickets and fantasy sports is like selling “instant biryani in 2 minutes” everyone wants quick results.
 But try selling health or life insurance, and suddenly everyone becomes a financial expert…Bhai, FD ka return kitna hai?
 Mutual funds better hai na?..
 Long-term security?
 Nah.

-Are we discounting the possibility that such fantasy league can have a lot of bots, by believing that all those accounts are unique users.
+Are we discounting the possibility that such fantasy leagues can have a lot of bots, by believing that all those accounts are unique users.

-There is no audit, there is not authority to validate such claims of uniqueness.
+There is no audit, there is no authority to validate such claims of uniqueness.

 Although it can’t be proved that bots exist, it doesn’t mean they don’t exist.

-We know social media and many such gaming apps are filled with bots, be it the game of chance (gambling) or the so called game of skill (they are still a game of chance packed under the pretense of skill), we know the house always wins.
+We know social media and many such gaming apps are filled with bots, be it the game of chance (gambling) or the so called “game of skill” (they are still a game of chance packed under the pretense of skill), the house always wins.